Gluten Free Easy Caramel Apple Tart Recipe

 This is so simple but no one needs to know that!
 It is really great with a scoop of vanilla ice cream on top!

-1 (7.5-ounce) package of Chebe Cinnamon Roll Mix
+- 1 (7.5 ounce) package Chebe Cinnamon Roll Mix

 Preheat oven to 375 degrees.
 Lightly spray an 11” tart pan with a removable bottom with non-stick cooking spray.
 Line a baking sheet with foil.